What:

 - Increased access to basic education for participating grandparents to promote development.

-- Home based check-in and care packages for those clients who are bed-ridden, ensure that they are receiving proper treatment, nutrition, water, etc.
+- Home based check-in and care packages for those clients who are bed-ridden to ensure that they are receiving proper treatment, nutrition, water, etc.

 HIV/AIDS Program Director Charles Wachira, interviews GAPA member Cucu Jane on the impact of the program.